AI for Frontend Engineers: Workflows, Tools, and Best Practices

 - Navigating unfamiliar component trees and understanding existing UI systems faster

-AI-Driven Component Generation
+AI Component Generation

 Generating components from a description rather than writing them from scratch is one of the most direct productivity gains AI offers frontend engineers.
 The output is a structured starting point, not a finished component.
-The engineering work shifts from scaffolding boilerplate to reviewing and refining something that already has the right shape.
+Engineering work shifts from scaffolding boilerplate to reviewing and refining something that already has the right shape.

 Generating UI from Intent